Special Drawing Right SDR

 SDR allocations to IMF members

 General allocations of SDRs have to be based on a long-term global need to supplement existing reserve assets.
-Decisions on general allocations are made for successive basic periods of up to five years, although general SDR allocations have been made only three times.
+Decisions on general allocations are made for successive basic periods of up to five years (the last report is from June 2016), although general SDR allocations have been made only three times.
 The first allocation was for a total amount of SDR 9.3 billion, distributed in 1970-72, the second—for SDR 12.1 billion—distributed in 1979-81, and the third—for SDR 161.2 billion—was made on August 28, 2009.

 Separately, the Fourth Amendment to the Articles of Agreement became effective August 10, 2009 and provided for a special one-time allocation of SDR 21.5 billion.
 The purpose of the Fourth Amendment was to enable all members of the IMF to participate in the SDR system on an equitable basis and rectify the fact that countries that joined the IMF after 1981—more than one fifth of the current IMF membership—never received an SDR allocation until 2009.

 The 2009 general and special SDR allocations together raised total cumulative SDR allocations to SDR 204.1 billion.